tristanlorriaux/computational_physics/README.md

 ## How we worked on it :

-Two students have worked on it : Loic Malgrey and Tristan Lorriaux; Loic focuses on MSD/Diffusion and Isotherms, while Tristan focuses on Compressibility and Local Density.
+Two students have worked on it : Loic Malgrey and Tristan Lorriaux; Loic focused on MSD/Diffusion and Isotherms, while Tristan focused on Compressibility and Local Density.
 Both also worked on the other side of their tasks, to complete Jupyters with observations.